Backbase/golden-sample-services/LIQUIBASE.md

-## Liquibase
+# Liquibase

+## Generate a ChangeLog From an Existing Database

 In this example we will generate liquibase changelog from existing database.

 ### Steps
-1. Start docker-compose with spring.liquibase.enabled=false and spring.jpa.hibernate.ddl-auto=create.
+1. Start docker-compose with `spring.liquibase.enabled=false` and `spring.jpa.hibernate.ddl-auto=create`.
 2. Create liquibase.properties and add liquibase-maven-plugin.
 3. Generate liquibase changelog.
 4. Remove docker volume and enable liquibase.